MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 associated with an HTTPS URI, they currently resolve only A and/or AAAA records for the origin hostname.
-This is adequate for services that use basic HTTPS (fixed port, no QUIC, no {{!ECH=I-D.ietf-tls-esni}}), but clients learning additional information can gain privacy, performance, and operational advantages.
+This is adequate for services that use basic HTTPS (fixed port, no QUIC, no {{!ECH=I-D.ietf-tls-esni}}), but clients that learn additional information can gain privacy, performance, and operational advantages.
 It is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.